efeslab/Nanoflow/README.md

 </p>
 <p align="center"><em>Overview of NanoFlow's key components</em></p>

-The key insight behinds NanoFlow is that traditional pipeline design of exisiting frameworks under-utilizes hardware resources due to the sequential execution of operations.
+The key insight behinds NanoFlow is that traditional pipeline design of existing frameworks under-utilizes hardware resources due to the sequential execution of operations.
 Therefore, NanoFlow proposes intra-device parallelism (as shown in the following gif), which use nano-batches to schedule the compute-, memory-, network-bound operations for simultaneous execution.
 Such overlapping leaves compute-bound operations on the critical path and boost the resource utilization.

 <p align="center">
   <img src="./figures/pipeline.gif" alt="system design" width="90%">